Deltares/imod-python/docs/index.rst

 .. code-block:: python

-  # Create a grid of zero, which will be used to set as heads at the boundary
+  # Create a grid of zeros, which will be used to set as heads at the boundary
   head_for_boundary = xr.zeros_like(idomain, dtype=float)
   states_for_boundary = {"gwf": head_for_boundary}

   sim_clipped = simulation.clip_box(
       x_min=125_000, x_max=175_000, y_min=425_000, y_max=475_000, states_for_boundary=states_for_boundary
   )

+  # Notice that a Constant Head (CHD) package has been created for the clipped
+  # model.
+  print(sim_clipped["gwf"])

 7\.
 Performant writing of MODFLOW6 models
 -----------------------------------------